kodadot/subwork/docs/zuzalu-bled.md

-# Zuzalu Bled aka ZuBled
+# ZuBled
+#### magical stay in Julian Alps

 ![bled bird view](./pics/bled_company_retreat.png.webp)

-We've tapped in Julian Alps with SubWork in 4/22 to demonstrate possibility of pop-up community to exists wrapped around aligned values, middle of nowhere.
+We've tapped in Julian Alps with SubWork in 4/22 to demonstrate possibility of long-term pop-up community to exists wrapped around aligned values, middle of nowhere.

 After two years, we would like to **celebrate significant milestone as culmination of hosting over 200 high quality inviduals.**

-We are toying with idea setting up 2 week long Zuzalu styled pop-up village in magical Julian Alps.
+We are toying with idea setting up 2-4 week long Zuzalu themed pop-up village in magical Julian Alps.
 Among expected tracks we are looking to have emphasis on **Longevity, Hard & Deep Tech and Network States**.

 Dates
 ---
-- We are eyeballing end of September and begging of October.
+- We are eyeballing range mid of September 2024 - right after [Zuitzerland](https://www.zuzalu.city/dashboard/eventview/about?event_space_id=58465703-768b-4138-92d5-1453416a901e) till mid October in 2024
+- Afterwards people can go to [ETHLisbon 18-20th October](https://x.com/ETHLisbon/status/1760379799673946553)
 - Why those dates?
-Most of accomodation would be relaxed as Bled is small vilalge of 5k citizens which transforms into small capital with over 1M bookings over year, mostly during summer.
+Most of accomodation would be relaxed as **Bled is small vilalge of 5k citizens which transforms into small capital with over 1M bookings over year**, mostly during summer.
 Lot of families are incentivized enjoy tranquil nature and surroudings.
 - Optional dates could be early August, yet it's June writing this, it will take some significant amount to pull over dozens folks over to make plans.

 ![bled from straza hill](./pics/bled_from_straza.png.webp)